conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 Type: `string`

-Version number of the up coming release.
+Version number of the up-coming release.
 This value is **mandatory**.

 #### context